 - to provide a subscription to our newsletter when requested

 - to meet any legal or regulatory requirements

 - analysis for management purposes

-With your consent, your contact information may also be used to provide you further information about our products and services, and otherwise as required or permitted by law.
-At any time you may ask us to stop sending you newsletters, literature and other information by contacting us at firstname.lastname@example.org.
+With your consent, your contact information may also be used to provide you with further information about our products and services, and otherwise as required or permitted by law.
+At any time, you may ask us to stop sending you newsletters, literature and other information by contacting us at firstname.lastname@example.org.